Posted on Leave a comment

 • Learn about weight stigma and reject diet culture

-• If you need it, get therapy or coaching to address your own feelings about her body
+• If you feel compelled to comment on her weight, get therapy or coaching for yourself to address your beliefs about weight

-• Keep your eyes on your own plate when eating, and don’t comment on her choices when she’s eating
+• Keep your eyes on her eyes or your own plate when eating, and don’t comment on her choices when she’s eating

-• Don’t criticize her body or suggest that it’s wrong in any way
+• Don’t criticize her weight or suggest that it’s wrong or needs to change no matter what

 • Encourage her to talk about how she is feeling about herself and her life

-• Focus on her mental health, not her body
+• Focus on her mental health, not her weight

 Your focus should be entirely on how she feels emotionally.
 Is she happy?
 Confident?
 Living in a black hole of shame?
 Traumatized by years of believing her body is wrong?